Tax strategy of the MHC UK Ltd Group

 SECTION 3: GOVERNANCE

 3.1 Internal ownership and structure

 The Mölnlycke Group Tax Director implements the world-wide group tax strategy, which includes the UK Group tax strategy.
-Within the UK group, the Mölnlycke Group Tax Director is assisted by the UK Finance Director and the UK Finance Manager.
+Within the UK group, the Mölnlycke Group Tax Director is assisted by the Group Tax Analyst, the UK Finance Director and the UK Finance Manager, plus other members of the Group Finance and Group Tax teams.
 The Tax Strategy is approved by the Board of Directors.

 3.2 External Consultants

 For matters where the Group Tax Director and UK Finance team consider they have insufficient skill or experience, external expert consultants who have suitable knowledge of the Mölnlycke Group, the industry and tax law are engaged to provide advice and guidance.